flairNLP/transformer-ranker/README.md

 # TransformerRanker

-A lightweight library to efficiently rank transformer language models for classification tasks
+A lightweight library to efficiently rank transformer language models for classification tasks.

-Choosing the right model for your classification dataset can be costly.
-We keep it simple by leveraging _transferability estimation_, eliminating the need for extensive fine-tuning.
-This tool comes with an intuitive three-step interface, compatible with any transformer model and a classification dataset from the HuggingFace and PyTorch ecosystems.
+There is a multitude of pre-trained language models available.
+Fine-tuning each to select which one scores best on your classification dataset is both time and resource expensive.
+TransformerRanker is a library that can be used for the model selection process, where you can choose any dataset from the HuggingFace collection of [datasets](https://huggingface.co/datasets), select different model candidates from the [model hub](https://huggingface.co/models), and let the tool rank them using _transferability estimation_ metrics.

-## Example using transformers
+## Installation

 You can install the tool using pip:

 ```python3
 pip install transformer-ranker
 ```

+## Three-step-interface

 ### Step 1.
 Load your dataset